How to Make a Ghost Out of Packing Tape

 Step 4: Remove the shell

 Using a small pair of scissors, carefully cut a seam up the back of the figure.
-Take care to cut through all of the layers, then remove the shell from the doll.
+Carefully cut through all of the layers, then remove the shell from the doll.

 Neatly tape the back seam together with more packing tape.
 Trip up the messy bits and even out the bottom if necessary to allow your ghostly figure to stand.
 Er, float?